KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 This registry details the 15 centropic dimensions that form the structural lattice of the field.
 Each entry includes its function, primary locus, entropic mirror, and key hypostatic couplings.

+> **Structural Note:** Locus and Inverse Locus entries in the dimensional registries (Chapters 2–3) name band addresses, not emanation sequences.
+They are read from embodiment upward (L₁ toward L₅ / IL₁ toward IL₅) — the operative perspective of Field Physics practice — and their descriptors follow the same reading.
+Emanation architecture listings and full-span references (L₅–L₁ / IL₅–IL₁) follow emanation order.

 ---

 ### C₁ ⟠ Temporal